cibomahto/length_match_hud/readme.md

 Designed to assist with length-matching tracks in a parallel bus, this tool connects to a running KiCad interface and calculates the lengths of a set of nets, as well as comparing them to the length of a reference net.

-This is just a quick demo of how it could work.

 Features:
 * Real-time update, refreshes every 3 seconds
 * Hovering over a net in the tool highlights it in KiCad